pareto-digital/OptionsBacktesting/README.md

 The options strategy is strictly better than buy&hold 100 shares SPY. <br/>

-Please visit www.odds.trade and learn more about us.
+Please visit www.odds.trade to learn more about us.